liferay/liferay-docs/develop/tutorials/articles/liferayui-taglibs/using-liferay-ui-tabs-and-sections.markdown

 ### Step 3: Insert and Configure the Liferay UI Section Tags in Your View JSP

 Before you start adding attributes, you should create a *section* for each of your tabs.
 The sections allow you to associate content with each tab.
-Within your `liferay-ui:tabs` tag, you can add a `liferay-ui:section` tag for each of the tabs you named in the `names` attribute of your `liferay-ui:tabs` tag.
+Inside your `liferay-ui:tabs` tag you can add a `liferay-ui:section` tag for each of the tabs you named in the `names` attribute of your `liferay-ui:tabs` tag.
 Within each section, you can add HTML content or add content indirectly by including content from another JSP.